qb0C80aE/jobhunting/README.md

 Please don't forget put these into the PATH enabled directory.

-FYI, I don't know how can I build the binaries for MacOS on linux, for now.
+FYI, I don't know how I can build the binaries for MacOS on Linux, for now.
 If you know, please tell me that.

 ## Create a new repository on your GitHub account

-go to `github.com` and create a repository used to draw the text.
+Go to `github.com` and create a repository used to draw the text.
 Any name is good for that.

 ## Clone the repository